Orientation

 Language of the test

-As a student English Language and Culture you are required to take the test in English.
+As a student in the English department you are required to take the test in English.
 You should bear in mind, however, that the questions on the test are not only stated in English, the test also deals with grammatical concepts from the Anglo-Saxon tradition, which differ from those in the Dutch traditional grammar tradition that you may be familiar with if you arrive here from a Dutch-speaking school system.
 And of course, the test will require you to analyse English linguistic expressions, not Dutch ones.
 We advise you to assess on the basis of the practice materials available in Blackboard how familiar you are with the concepts tested, and to take sufficient time to practice.

 Preparation

 It is important to review how familiar you are with the grammatical concepts as we test them, as you may have been taught slightly different uses for some of the terms.
 We provide a list of all concepts tested, with example sentences, in Blackboard.
-Select the Blackboard course for 'Basic Grammar Test (TL1V19002)' -> Course content -> Course materials for Basic Grammar Test -> Grammatical terms, example sentences and further reading.
+Select the Blackboard site for “Basic Grammar Test (TL1V19002)”; then navigate to “Course content” and open the folder “Course materials for Basic Grammar Test”, then select the document entitled “Grammatical terms, example sentences and further reading”.

 If you find that some of the concepts do not seem entirely familiar, look them up in one of the online books and resources on English grammar listed in the document.
 You can also access lists with translations of grammatical terms in Dutch, English and various other languages in the course materials folder.

 Practice materials for the test are also available on the Blackboard site.
-Navigate to 'Assignments' and choose the 'Practice assignments' folder.
+Navigate to “Assignments” and choose the “Practice assignments” folder.
 It is important to prepare well for the test during the first weeks of block 1.
 The practice assignments are at the same level as the assignments on the test.
 Please refer back to the recommended reading if you find that you have trouble arriving at the correct answers in the practice materials.

 Taking the test